nginx-architects/nginx-se-challenge/README.md

 127.0.0.1 www.example.com www2.example.com
 ```

+> **Note:**
+> DNS resolution between containers is provided by default using a new bridged network by docker networking and
-**Note: NGINX has been preconfigured to use the Docker DNS server (127.0.0.11) to provide DNS resolution between containers**
+> NGINX has been preconfigured to use the Docker DNS server (127.0.0.11) to provide DNS resolution between NGINX and
+> upstream servers

 ## Build and run the demo environment